WeblateOrg/weblate/docs/usage.rst

 ~~~~~~~~~~~~~~

 The source and translated strings are same at least in one of plural forms.
-This checks ignores some strings which are quite usually same in all
+This checks ignores some strings which are quite usually same in all languages
-languages.
+and strips various markup, which can occur in the string, to reduce number of
+false positives.

 .. _check-begin-newline: